xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 ##### Windows Layer Discovery

-In order to find properly-installed layers, the Vulkan loader will scan the values in the following Windows registry keys:
+In order to find system-installed layers, the Vulkan loader will scan the values in the following Windows registry keys:

 ```